 The best Bluetooth earbuds under $100 that we’ve tested so far are the Anker SoundCore Liberty Air.
 These truly wireless in-ear headphones have a low-profile design that resembles the Apple AirPods but with a glossier finish.
 Their build quality is decent, and they’re rated IPX5 for sweat and water resistance, but their glossy finish tends to attract fingerprints.
 They’re decently comfortable and come with 4 silicone tip sizes to help you get a nice, stable fit.

-If you’re looking for something with a more sweat-proof design, the best Bluetooth earbuds under $100 are the Jaybird Tarah.
+If you’re looking for something with a more sweat-proof design, the best Bluetooth earbuds under $100 for sports are the Jaybird Tarah Wireless.
 They’re well-built headphones with a stable, secure fit and an IPX7 rating for added water resistance.
 They have eargel tips that don’t enter as far deep into the ear canal as other in-ear tips, so they’re fairly comfortable too.

-If you’re looking for stylish, well-designed earbuds that are great for sports, take a look at the Beats Powerbeats3.
-These wireless in-ears have a stable ear-hook design that helps secure the earbuds in place without putting too much pressure on your ears.
+If you’re looking for stylish, well-designed earbuds, take a look at the Beats Powerbeats3 Wireless.
+These in-ears have a stable ear-hook design that helps secure the earbuds in place without putting too much pressure on your ears.
 They’re very portable, lightweight, and come with a rubberized carrying pouch.

-If the Beats Powerbeats3 Wireless are out of your price range and you prefer a more understated look, get the wireless Anker SoundCore Spirit X. They might not have the same build quality of the Beats Powerbeats3, but they’re significantly cheaper for a very similar design.
-They’re actually quite comfortable for in-ear headphones, since they don’t enter the ear canal as deeply as other in-ears and have a nice soft ear-hook.
-They have a bass-heavy sound, similar to the Powerbeats3, but aren’t as well-suited for vocal-centric music.
+If the Beats Powerbeats3 Wireless are out of your price range and you prefer a more understated look, get the wireless Anker SoundCore Spirit X Wireless.
+They might not have the same build quality as the Beats, but they’re significantly cheaper for a very similar design.
+They’re actually quite comfortable for in-ear headphones; they don’t enter the ear canal as deeply as other in-ears and have a nice soft ear-hook.
+They have a bass-heavy sound, similar to the Beats, but aren’t as well-suited for vocal-centric music.